Hibiku Yamamura

 Hibiku Yamamura (山村 響, Yamamura Hibiku) is a Japanese voice actress and singer.
 As a solo singer, she used the name hibiku before 2019.
 She is affiliated with Haikyō.

 On July 7, 2021, it was announced Yamamura had tested positive for COVID-19.
 She recovered on July 14, 2021.
+On November 3, 2023, she announced her marriage to musician Yuyoyuppe.